MicrosoftLearning/dp-080-Transact-SQL/Instructions/Demos/01-module-1-demos.md

 ## Run basic SELECT queries

-Use these queries at appropriate points during the module presentation.
+Use these example queries at appropriate points during the module presentation.

+1. In Azure Data Studio, open the file at